oswaldochan/5_MassiveData/cap1&2/resumen.md

 ### What are some desired properties of a Big Data System?
 - **Robustness and fault tolerance**: it must handle technical problems with the machines
-- **Low latency reads and updates**: it must access in a matter of milliseconds
+- **Low latency reads and updates**: it must access in a matter of milliseconds.
 - **Scalability**: more data? no problem
-- **Generalizatio**n: it must supports a variety of applications
+- **Generalizatio**n: it must supports a variety of applications.
-- **Extensibility**: more functionalities with less development cost
+- **Extensibility**: more functionalities with less development cost.
-- **Ad hoc queries**: it must me able to mine a dataset arbitrarily
+- **Ad hoc queries**: it must me able to mine a dataset arbitrarily.
 - **Minimal maintenance**: self explanatory
 - **Debuggability**: if something goes wrong, it must be clear where.